Alpackers/CTF-Writeups/2015/CSAW-CTF/Forensics/Keep-Calm-and-CTF/Readme.md

 Note: this flag doesn't follow the "flag{}" format

 ##Write-up
-Our first clues come from the actual CTF description.
-The CTF description identifies this file as a possible image file and states this image is special.
-This caused me to immediately start thinking this CTF would be related to steganography ([Steganography](https://en.wikipedia.org/wiki/Steganography) is the practice of concealing data within another file).
-The CTF description also states that the flag does not follow the "flag{}" format so I will need to keep an open mind when searching for the flag and not focus on the word 'flag' per se.
+Our first clues come from the actual description.
+The challenge identifies this file as a possible image file and states this image is special.
+This caused me to immediately start thinking this challenge would be related to steganography ([Steganography](https://en.wikipedia.org/wiki/Steganography) is the practice of concealing data within another file).
+The description also states that the flag does not follow the "flag{}" format so I will need to keep an open mind when searching for the flag and not focus on the word 'flag' per se.

 At first glance the file appears to be a normal image file.
 It displays properly in an image viewer and there are no error messages present when trying to open the file.